aptos-labs/developer-docs/apps/docusaurus/docs/create-aptos-dapp/templates/digital-asset.md

 ```

-Once you built the folder and you are ready to upload the collection files data, you can use the file input on the UI and choose the folder you want to upload, that would submit the files to [Irys](https://irys.xyz/), a decentralized asset server, that will store your files.
+Once you've built the folder and you are ready to upload the collection files data, you can choose the folder you want to upload through the file input UI.

+When adding the folder, it submits the files to [Irys](https://irys.xyz/), a decentralized asset server, that will store your files.

-During the upload process, you would need to sign 2 messages to approve file uploading to Irys and maybe be a transfer transaction submission if first need to fund an Irys node to store the files on.
-Can read more about the process [here](https://docs.irys.xyz/hands-on/tutorials/uploading-nfts).
+During the upload process, you will need to sign two messages to approve file uploading to Irys.
+Additionally, you may need to fund an Irys node.
+Read more about the process [here](https://docs.irys.xyz/hands-on/tutorials/uploading-nfts).

 ### Fill out collection details

-Next, you would want to fill out some collection details:
+Next, you want to fill out some collection details:

 - Public mint start date - which defines when the public mint starts
 - Public mint end date - which defines when the public mint ends (can leave it empty if there is no end date)
 - Limit mint per address - which defines the limit of how many NFTs an account can mint
-- (Optional) Royalty Percentage for each NFT - which defines the royalties for nft marketplaces to read and respect when users trade nfts
+- (Optional) Royalty Percentage for each NFT - which defines the royalties for NFT marketplaces to read and respect when users trade nfts
 - (Optional) Mint fee per NFT - which defines the mint fee cost per nft
 - (Optional) Mint for myself - which defines how many NFTs you would want to mint for yourself once the collection is created